-It comes with 6 colors: zinc white, ivory black, permanent green middle, primary red, primary yellow and primary blue.
+The set includes 6 colors: zinc white, ivory black, permanent green middle, primary red, primary yellow, and primary blue.

 The colors are easy to mix and I can get a nice variety of colors.

 I love how the paint flows.
-When diluted with water, the paint goes on so smooth.
+When diluted with water, the paint goes on so smoothly.

 The colors combine to make a variety of gorgeous hues.
 The red and blue make the prettiest purple ever.

-For reference, the cheap set is the this Royal and Langnickel set, which I do not recommend.
+For reference, the cheap set I used was this Royal and Langnickel set, which I do not recommend.
 It's impossible to get a solid color without streaks.
 However, it might work okay in a thicker watercolor style.

-I've also been experimenting with mixing the cheaper colors with some of my nicer gouache, but I'm still not loving the results.
+I've also been experimenting with mixing the cheaper colors with some of my nicer gouache paints, but I'm still not loving the results.

 The Creamiest Gouache

-The mixing kit is tiny, but since the paint is so pigmented, a little goes a long ways.
+The mixing kit is tiny, but since the paint is so pigmented, a little goes a long way.
 You will need a larger tube of white paint for mixing, though.

 The Best Gouache Budget Option

-Still not sure that you want to invent in a set of quality paint?
+Still not sure that you want to invest in a set of quality paint?
 There's a secret way to experiment with gouache without buying a whole set.